aws-solutions-library-samples/guidance-for-using-google-tag-manager-for-server-side-website-analytics-on-aws/README.md

 - For high volume environment, use kinesis producer to send data to kinesis is recommended in favor of using API Gateway.
 See this [AWS Sample](https://github.com/aws-samples/amazon-kinesis-data-processor-aws-fargate) for setting up an ECS producer container that could run on the same cluster as the Tagging Containers.

 - Review [AWS Click Stream Analytics Solution](https://aws.amazon.com/solutions/implementations/clickstream-analytics-on-aws/) for building a BI layer on top of click stream data on AWS.
 Use the [transformer code](https://github.com/awslabs/clickstream-analytics-on-aws/tree/main/examples/custom-plugins/custom-sdk-transformer) to transform the raw data to work with Solution's out of the box BI dashboards.

+- You can do historical data analysis and visualization using a data lake architecture with Amazon Kinesis Data Streams, Amazon Kinesis Data Firehose, Amazon Simple Storage Service (Amazon S3), Amazon Athena, and Amazon QuickSight.
+Near real-time analysis and visualization using Kinesis Data Streams, Managed Apache Flink, AWS Lambda, and Amazon OpenSearch Service.
+The repo has a [sample python notebook with an apache flink application](./source/Gtag_ServerSide_Clickstream_Agg_Flink.ipynb) to start analysis of data that is available in Kinesis in near real time.

 - For any feedback, questions, or suggestions, please use the issues tab under this repo.